CarlSouthall/Test/usage.md

 Onsets=ADT(['Drum.wav'])
 ```
 Perform ADT on a single audio file.
 Saves onset times to a .txt file in the current directory.
-Creates a drum tabulature and saves it as a pdf in the current directory.
+Creates a drum tablature and saves it as a pdf in the current directory.
 Returns onset times per instrument.

 ```Python
 from ADTLib import ADT

 Onsets=ADT(['Drum.wav', 'Drum1.wav', 'Drum2.wav'])
 ```
 Perform ADT on multiple audio files.
 Saves onset times to a .txt file in the current directory.
-Creates a drum tabulature and saves it as a pdf in the current directory.
+Creates a drum tablature and saves it as a pdf in the current directory.
 Returns onset times per instrument.

 ```Python
 from ADTLib import ADT

 Onsets=ADT('~/Drum.wav', '~/Desktop/Drum1.wav', text='no', save_dir='~/Desktop')
 ```
 Perform ADT on multiple audio files from different directories.
-Creates a drum tabulature but not a .txt file and saves it to the desktop.
+Creates a drum tablature but not a .txt file and saves it to the desktop.
 Returns onset times per instrument.

 ```Python
 from ADTLib import ADTDT

 [Onsets, ActivationFunctions]=ADT(['Drum.wav'], output_act='yes')
 ```
 Perform ADT on a single audio file.
 Saves onset times to a .txt file in the current directory.
-Creates a drum tabulature and saves it as a pdf in the current directory.
+Creates a drum tablature and saves it as a pdf in the current directory.
 Returns onset times per instrument and activation functions per track, per instrument.